stuartellis/dotfiles/README.md

 2. Checkout this repository to the home directory of the user with HTTPS
 3. Run *./setup.sh*

+## Post-setup

+1. Copy SSH keys to the .ssh directory
+2. Change permissions on SSH key files
+3. Install Web browser on local system
+4. Build working environments with Vagrant or Docker

 ## Vim plugins

 To install ALE: